vrillusions/pyenv-installer/README.md

             eval "$(pyenv virtualenv-init -)"
             export PROMPT_COMMAND="${_previous_prompt_command};${PROMPT_COMMAND}"
             unset _previous_prompt_command
+            export LOADED_PYENV='yes'
+        fi
+    fi

     # In Yosemite you need to set the CFLAGS so it includes a couple extra
     # locations.
 If you run in to issues compiling other software than try
     # commenting out these lines.
+While this directly related to pyenv these options
+    # may be helpful even when not using pyenv
     # Xcode
-            export CFLAGS="-I$(xcrun --show-sdk-path)/usr/include"
+    CFLAGS="-I$(xcrun --show-sdk-path)/usr/include"
     # Homebrew installed readline
-            export CFLAGS="-I/usr/local/opt/readline/include ${CFLAGS}"
+    CFLAGS="-I/usr/local/opt/readline/include ${CFLAGS}"
+    # Other homebrew installed libraries
+    CFLAGS="${CFLAGS} -I/usr/local/include"
+    # Supposed to be LD_LIBRARY_PATH but seems this is the var in os x
+    [ -n "${LIBRARY_PATH}" ] && LIBRARY_PATH="${LIBRARY_PATH}:/usr/local/lib" \
+        || LIBRARY_PATH="/usr/local/lib"
+    export CFLAGS
-            export LOADED_PYENV='yes'
+    export LIBRARY_PATH
-        fi
-    fi

 Then setup your initial version like so.
 A good default version is the same that came with your system.
 Run `python -V` to see the current version.
 You'll need to relogin or run the above options manually so you can use `pyenv`.